cborchert/DaisyPodPedal/README.md

 make: *** [program-dfu] Error 74
 ```

+*Note that the output ends in an error.
+This is normal, just don't ask me why!*

 The program should now be running on your DaisyPod!
 If you encounter any errors, try running the tasks `build_all` first.

+## A note about LLM usage / code generation

+This is a learning project.
+The goal is not to crank out features as fast as possible.

+I am **not** vibe coding.

+However, if I get stuck, and there are no easy answers that I can find using my debugging skills and GoogleFu, I am not depriving myself of asking ChatGPT or Claude.

+For this project the rules I've put in place for myself are:
+- All code and documentation is written by hand
+- Any LLM code completion functionality is snoozed or off while coding in this project
+- If I don't understand something, start by checking human sources of knowledge
+  - Docs
+  - Code
+  - Community posts
+- If I still don't understand, free feel to ask an LLM with the following constraints
+  - Do not copy and paste code -- type it out
+  - Don't use code you don't understand; if you don't understand, continue "chatting" or digging until you do
+- When you learn something essential and new, you should probably document it (I'm often using `// LEARNING: ` comments that would often be uninteresting in a real project but serve as a reminder for me).

+It's too easy to be tempted into using an agent to go quickly, but I don't want a product.
+I want to learn, and I want to build something that I understand and is mine.